openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

     bundle exec rake db:test:prepare

-Then the tests can be run with:
+Then the main application tests can be run with:

     bundle exec rspec spec

+The tests of all custom engines can be run with:

+    bundle exec rake openfoodnetwork:specs:engines:rspec

 Note: If your OS is not explicitly supported in the setup guides then not all tests may pass.
 However, you may still be able to develop.
 Get in touch with the [#dev][slack-dev] channel on Slack to troubleshoot issues and determine if they will preclude you from contributing to OFN.